tjj9020/kinable/PROJECT_PLAN.md

         *   Create a service/hook in React to call `/dashboard/profiles` with JWT.
         *   Display profiles in a component.
         *   Basic unit/integration tests for the React components.
+        *   **Accessibility Validation**: Continue to ensure all new components and views meet WCAG 2.2 standards.
     *   **Definition of Done**:
         * Logged-in guardian sees family profiles in the React app.
         * Real Cognito authentication working, not mocked.